Ag2Cr2O7/LACF/README.md

 # LACF
-This is the PyTorch implementation of the paper that we submitted for under review to AAAI2025.
+This is the PyTorch implementation of the paper that we submitted for under review
->LACF: Graph Self-Supervised Learning via Learnable Augmentation for Collaborative Filtering
+>Graph Self-Supervised Learning via Learnable View Augmentation for Collaborative Filtering

 >Anonymous Author(s)